Choropleth map: Normalization

 These are not equivalent, nor is one better than another.
 Rather, they tell different aspects of a geographic narrative.
 For example, a choropleth map of the population density of the Latino population in Texas visualizes a narrative about the spatial clustering and distribution of that group, while a map of the percent Latino visualizes a narrative of composition and predominance.
-Failure to employ a proper normalization will lead to an inappropriate and potentially misleading map.
+Failure to employ proper normalization will lead to an inappropriate and potentially misleading map in almost all cases.
+This is one of the most common mistakes in cartography, with one study finding that at one point, more than half of United States COVID-19 dashboards hosted by state governments were not employing normalization to their choropleth maps.
+This is one of many issues that contributed to the infodemic surrounding the COVID-19 pandemic, and "might also be a subtle facilitator of the extreme political polarization surrounding measures to combat COVID that has occurred in the United States".